LINBIT/charmed-linstor/README.md

 | ubuntu-focal-k8s-10 | SATELLITE | 192.168.122.10:3366 (PLAIN) | Online |
 | ubuntu-focal-k8s-11 | SATELLITE | 192.168.122.11:3366 (PLAIN) | Online |
 +------------------------------------------------------------------------+
+$ # To automatically deploy the CSI driver on all nodes with satellites, use
+$ juju add-relation linstor-satellite:satellite linstor-csi-node:satellite
 ```

 And that's it for now.
 You can create storage pools using the usual way by running the linstor command in the controller